Micahnd/Home-Advantage-in-Spanish-La-Liga-2012-2023/README.md

 3. **Home Adavantage Ratio and Home Team Performance**

    Due to the established correlation between Home Team performance and Average attendance I visualized the top ten performing teams by home points and the top ten teams by attendance.
-This to get a visual presentation of the top performing teams on both metrics and compare where they fall on both.
+This is to get a visual presentation of the top performing teams on both metrics and compare where they fall on both.
 Also, to better quantify home advantage on team performance in the Spanish football league, I calculated and visualized the **Home Advantage Ratio**, a metric got by dividing each team's home points by their total points.
 This brings to light how some teams capitalize majorly on home support but falter away from home.
    ```python
    # Home Advantage Ratio